himesh257/Search-Engine/README.md

 1) Python (and python modules)
 2) Flask
 3) AJAX
-4) html, CSS, and Bootstrap
+4) HTML, CSS, and Bootstrap

 Features:
 1) Users can search for any search term and 5 search results will be displayed